Freedom Choir is a growing mostly-unaccompanied “pops” chorus that aims to sing at a collegiate level.

 You’re welcome to join us for two or three rehearsals as you’re deciding whether to join.

 What if I’m not good enough?

-We might occasionally get a singer who turns out not to be as good as they thought they might be when it comes to singing on pitch, or at what we call part independence, where he or she can maintain the voicepart even when other voiceparts are being sung at the same time.
+We might occasionally get a singer who turns out not to be as good as they thought they might be when it comes to singing on pitch, to matching vowels, or to what we call part independence, where he or she can maintain the voicepart even when other voiceparts are being sung at the same time.
 This normally becomes fairly obvious and can be heard in rehearsal as the sections sing their parts.
 In many cases, the singer has come in rusty, and will quickly polish his or her skills within just a few weeks.
-If it becomes obvious that the singer’s not going to be able to perform the voicepart accurately, then we’ll have that dreaded discussion (privately and kindly!), suggesting that they withdraw from the ensemble until such time as their skills have improved.
+But if it becomes obvious that the singer’s not going to be able to perform the voicepart accurately, then we’ll have that dreaded discussion (privately and kindly!), suggesting that they withdraw from the ensemble until such time as their skills have improved.

 Are there auditions?